-Homemade tattie scones are completely different from the commercially available, they are meant to be made with leftover potato, re-invented the next day and made to stretch further.
-Not only good for using up left over potato, you can also slip in a few extra mashed vegetables of add some herbs too.
+Homemade tattie scones are completely different from the commercially available.
+Originally made with leftover potato, re-invented the next day and made to stretch further.
+Not only good for using up left over mashed potato, you can also slip in a few extra mashed vegetables or add some herbs too.

 Tofu Florentine on Tattie Scones – serves 4

 - 500g Extra firm tofu, drained

 Cut extra firm tofu into wedges or strips

 Mix all other ingredients together and pour into a flat based dishes.
 Coat tofu pieces in marinade, turning after about 15 minutes.
 Marinade for 30-40 minutes.

 Heat oven to 180ºC

 Lay marinated tofu on a lined baking tray and bake in the for 15 minutes.
 Turn over and cook another 15 to 20 minutes or until the tofu is browned around the edges.